-Implementation of the Comprehensive Plan, once it is approved, will be an incremental process.
+Implementation of the Comprehensive Plan will be an incremental process.
 When the Comprehensive Plan is completed, the Town's zoning ordinance will be updated to reflect the Land Use Plan and newly adopted goals and policies.
 Then, as development proposals come forward, those new projects will have to conform to the new zoning.
 State and County agencies, when undertaking projects in Yorktown (e.g., roadway improvements) will be required to consider the Comprehensive Plan's goals and policies.

 Implementation will be relatively inexpensive and cost-effective.
 Many aspects of the Plan would be implemented incrementally over time, and implementation tasks would be folded into the Town's day-to-day administrative tasks.
 Thus, implementation for the most part would cost no more than the normal costs that the Town already incurs for the purposes of administration.
-There would be a one-time cost involved with updating the Town's zoning regulations.

 The Comprehensive Plan includes some recommendations for new, expanded, or improved public facilities, like parks, roads, or maintenance facilities.
 However, the Comprehensive Plan does not make budgetary decisions.
 The Town Board would have to decide whether and how much money to spend on implementing such facility improvements when considering and voting on the Town budget each year.

 Ultimately, the Plan's implementation is dependent on continued political support.
 The document can and should be changed as trends, needs, and priorities inevitably evolve, but the basic vision, goals, and concepts put forth in the Plan should serve as guideposts for the future that the entire community believes in, whatever political affiliation, whatever neighborhood.
 Thus, the exhaustive community process undertaken for the Plan was not only essential to ensuring its quality and responsiveness to present-day concerns, but is also essential for its ongoing implementation.
-It is in that spirit of going forward together into the future that further formal and informal comment is invited on this draft.